inavellevani/Kalkulatori/README.md

 # Kalkulatori
 This is simple application, which allows to calculate characteristics of several shapes.
+When you choose shape with radiobutton, click continue button to move to calculating page.
+When you're done with inputs, just press accept and it will do it's job.
+When you're finished with calculations, simply click exit button and try another shape.
+In case of wrong input in triangle's case, message will pop up, that warns you about major propery of triangle.